How goal-setting with SMART or OKRs drives greater engagement

 Circumstances change, and goals stop being helpful when they stop reflecting the needs of your business.
 For example, a café might set goals about how many tables they have booked out in a day, but that goal will have become unfeasible across the majority of the pandemic.
 Goal flexibility means shifting to a more suitable alternative, like getting so many customers ordering food to take away.

-The great thing about our Weekly10 platform is that goal setting (be it SMART Goals or OKRs) are part and parcel of our employee check-in.
+The great thing about the Weekly10 platform is that goal setting (be it SMART Goals or OKRs) are part and parcel of our employee check-in.
 Just like our questions, goals are completely customisable on the employee level.

 With Weekly10, setting goals improves employee engagement, because it gives you a means to help employees focus on whatever’s most relevant each week.
 These can include their regular work tasks, and challenges you set for areas they want to improve in.
 As a result, your workplace goal-setting tools can also form an essential part of employee education in the workplace.